A Short Guide to a Long Weekend Break in Rouen

 The black death in Rouen

-We saw old shop at the beginning of the Courtyard that gave the appearance of how one would imagine the shops and businesses of Rouen to be in the 1300s.
+We saw an old shop at the entrance of the Courtyard that resembled the shops and businesses of Rouen from the 1300s.

 As you walk into the central courtyard of the Aitre Saint Maclou, you will see gruesome carvings of macabre objects of skulls, bones, femurs, shovels and other burial instruments that adorn the exterior of the buildings.
 Most of the bones were moved to Mont Gargan cemetery on Cote Sainte-Catherine in 1780 – when France banned urban burial sites.